aehmttw/HFTSimulator/README.md

 # High-Frequency Trading Financial Exchange Simulator

-<br>This project is a discrete-event simulator for a financial exchange which takes latency into account.
+This project is a discrete-event simulator for a financial exchange which takes latency into account.
 The simulatior is agent-based, with each trader being an agent acting with their given strategies based on information that the agent has received from the exchange.
 Each agent can have a different latency function, which determines the time it takes information between the exchange and the agent.